leegao/readme2tex/READOTHER.md

 ### Installation

-Currently, you just need to have `render.py` on your path, and you can call
+Currently, you just need to have `readme2tex` on your python-path, and you can call

 ### Usage

-    render.py --output README.md
+    python -m readme2tex --output README.md

 It will then look for a file called `readother.md` and compile it down to a readable Github-ready document.